Logo: Bauhaus-University Weimar

 • Passport photo (for your student ID card)

 The examination committee will review your application and decide on your application.
 You will be informed in writing of the result of the aptitude test no later than four weeks after the test has been completed.
-Further details on the aptitude test are regulated by the aptitude test regulations (only available in German language).
+Further details on the aptitude test are regulated by the aptitude test regulations (Accessible document) (only available in German language).

 Language requirements: